-Customary action: Level I customary actions, educational sanctions, probation, multipleday suspension, and/or suspension of privileges.
+Customary action: Level I customary actions, educational sanctions, probation, multipleday suspension, fines (a minimum fine of \$250) and/or suspension of privileges.

 - c.
-Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Intentionally causing physical harm to another person - (3) Sexual assault - (4) Dating violence; family violence - (5) Stalking - (6) Arson - (7) Possession of a weapon or firearm, where prohibited - (8) Electronic harassment to include texting, emailing, etc. - (9) Reckless conduct that endangers self or others - (10) Violation of a restraining order, protective order, or a non-contact order - (11) Violation of an HBU disciplinary sanction or directive - (12) Any act which is a felony under Texas criminal statues - (13) Repeat offense(s) of Level 1 and/or Level 2 Violations academic term suspension, dismissal, and/or expulsion from the University.
+Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Intentionally causing physical harm to another person - (3) Sexual assault - (4) Dating violence; family violence - (5) Stalking - (6) Arson - (7) Possession of a weapon or firearm, where prohibited - (8) Electronic harassment to include texting, emailing, etc. - (9) Reckless conduct that endangers self or others - (10) Violation of a restraining order, protective order, or a non-contact order - (11) Violation of an HBU disciplinary sanction or directive - (12) Any act which is a felony under Texas criminal statues - (13) Repeat offense(s) of Level 1 and/or Level 2 Violations

-Customary action: Level I and/or Level 2 customary actions, interim suspension,
+Customary action: Level I and/or Level 2 customary actions, interim suspension, academic term suspension, dismissal, fine (a minimum fine of \$300) and/or expulsion from the University.